subfuzion/envtpl/README.md

 to match the command line syntax of the original `envtpl`.

-The biggest obvious difference is that `Go` template variables represent a path within a data context, so they need to be prepended with leading `.`.
+The biggest obvious difference is that `Go` template variables represent a path within a data context, so `envtpl` variables will need to be prepended with a leading `.` to match the keys of the internal environment variable map object (see example).

 ## Usage